tosc/vim/README.md

 * Rename repo to something more fitting, ex dotfiles.
 * Look at neobundle to make installation easier.
 * Add definition jedi usages and stuff like that.

 * Try autosave for everything.
 (How will stuff like statusline,syntastic and git get updated?)
 * Really slow when using syntastic and editing my vimrc.
 Split my vimrc into smaller parts?
-* Turn all my external helpers into one big one with easy ways to increase functionality.
-	Have my helper in a terminal.
-Keybinding in vim builds and runs in that terminal and shows all output there.
-	Have my git status stuff update in there.
-	Have my texstuff building in there.
 * Change my keyboard layout using <leader>se and <leader>so.
 * Find way to send texcompiling error to vim and hide the texcompiling window.
-* Open pdfviewer with vim / texcompiler.
 * Kill autotexcompiling when closing tex buffer.